kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ALTER TABLE `tmp.sql_log`
     ADD `id_ex` bigint(20) unsigned NOT NULL AFTER `id_sql`;

-As I want to partition with respect to this`tmstmp` column, I have to make sure that this is part of the primary key -- or more correctly -- of every unique key.
+As I want to partition with respect to this`tmstmp` column, I have to make sure that this column is part of the primary key -- or more correctly -- of every unique key.

     ALTER TABLE `tmp.sql_log`
     ADD PRIMARY KEY `id_sql_tmstmp` (`id_sql`, `tmstmp`), DROP INDEX `PRIMARY`;